AfaqAnwar/Rennon/README.md

 11/2018
 12/2018
 ```

 The deployable model along with neccesary instructions are obtainable through the [release pages](https://github.com/AfaqAnwar/Rennon/releases) of this repository.

-To currently interact with Rennon you can download a model and run the inference.py script locally.
+To interact with Rennon you can download a model and run the inference.py script locally.
 This will allow you to see all of the replies with their respective scores.
+Alternatively you can also view the [Monday Repository](https://github.com/AfaqAnwar/Monday) to communicate through a localized wep application.

 ### Notes